 In recent years more and more women have also become victims of cyberstalking, online harassment and threats, as well as the sharing of private data and intimate images.

-Women are also disproportionately affected by harassment at work, where unequal power relations, low pay, precarious working conditions and stereotyping often leaves them vulnerable to abuse.
+Women are also disproportionately affected by harassment at work, where unequal power relations, low pay, precarious working conditions and stereotyping often leave them vulnerable to abuse.

 Spikes in domestic violence and abuse reports during Covid-19 lockdowns, when victims were trapped at home with their abusers, were a sad reminder that women frequently face the most danger from people they know.

-Data published in 2021 by the European Union Agency for Fundamental Rights (FRA) shows that violence against women is systematically under-reported and commonly features coercive control and attacks of a sexual nature.
+Data published in 2024 by the European Union Agency for Fundamental Rights (FRA) shows that violence against women is systematically under-reported and often involves coercive control and sexual attacks.
+The data reveals that in the EU-27, 30.7% of women have experienced violence or threats of violence, including sexual violence, during their lifetime.

 The European Institute for Gender Equality (EIGE) estimates the cost of gender-based violence across the EU to be €366 billion per year, with the costs of violence against women amounting to €289 billion (79%).
 The cost of domestic and intimate partner violence - of which 87% is carried out against women - is estimated to be €175 billion.